Inorganic Chemistry Definition|Examples & Applications

 Also, the inorganic substance includes all the minerals used in decoration items like talc, bentonite, steatite, etc.

-Besides many ceramic products are made by the use of sand and other inorganic substances in combination.
-Even the electric circuits in computers are made of silicon which is sand-like substance.
-Hence the name silicon valley to the place of high use of computers.
+Besides, many ceramic products are made by the combination of sand and other inorganic substances.
+Even the electric circuits in computers are made of silicon, which is a sand-like substance.
+Hence, the name Silicon Valley refers to the place of high computer use.

 Unlike organic compounds, they do not get spoiled when stored.
 They are also very stable to a large extent.
 They are comparatively cheaper and readily available.